eclipse-iofog/HardwareAbstraction/README.md

 ##### Signals from HAL to Client

 <pre>
-	- op code 4: single byte command; means connection to device was opened (it's and answer to connection open op code signal send with configuration for opening connection top physical device); at this point HAL starts listening on data from connected device.
+	- op code 4: (single byte command) indicates connection to device was opened (it's an answer to connection open op code signal sent with configuration for opening connection to physical device); at this point HAL starts listening on data from connected device.
-	- op code 6: means that HAL recieved some data from physical device (op code single byte followed 4 bytes indicating the length of the response by pure bytes of data recieved from device)
+	- op code 6: indicates that HAL recieved some data from physical device (op code single byte followed by pure bytes of data recieved from device)
-	- standart close frame: means that current connection was closed.
+	- standart close frame: indicates that current connection was closed.
 	    > status code 1000 with close frame : means that device normally closed connection
 	    > status code 4000 with close frame : there was an exception, error will be passed in reason.
 </pre>